Where to do you read your books?

 The topics I type are wide ranging, and that’s significant.

 In contrast, repetition is required master an instrument, a dance, or anything that requires memorisation.
-This lack of novelty sees my interest wane.
+Not enough novelty.

-A book is also a comfort, particularly one that is the right size for the moment.
+A book is a comfort, a physical book, particularly one that is the right size for the moment.

-After flitting and scrolling through my phone’s tiny screen, my eyes are now resting upon a full page of text, resting gently, wandering past each word, drawing each word in to sit a while and ponder.
+After flitting and scrolling through my phone’s tiny screen, I can feel my eyes now resting upon a full page of text, resting gently, wandering past each word, drawing each word in to sit a while and ponder.

 Reference: Whole Notes: Life Lessons Through Music by Ed Ayres, published by HarperCollinsPublishers in 2021.